 Abstract

 This chapter examines the professionalisation of career development provision in countries across the world.
-‘Professionalisation’ and ‘professionalism’ are explored through several concepts including social closure, the professional project and the regulatory bargain.
+‘Professionalisation’ and ‘professionalism’ are explored through several concepts, including social closure, the professional project, and the regulatory bargain.
 The chapter argues that professionalism is a useful and important concept for the career development field but recognises the challenges that the field has had in achieving professional status.
 It recognises some of the critiques that exist of professionalism and explores how these relate to careers professionals.
-It then argues that increasing professionalism within the field needs to be understood as an ongoing process that has to be conducted on the personal, organisational and professional level.
+It then argues that increasing professionalism within the field needs to be understood as an ongoing process that has to be conducted on the personal, organizational, and professional level.
 The chapter concludes by outlining some key strategies that the field can use to advance the cause of professionalism in the future.

-Keywords
+Keywords:

-career development profession, professionalisation, professionalism, professional identity, regulatory bargain.
+career development profession, professionalisation, professionalism, professional identity, regulatory bargain

-Introduction

 This chapter seeks to define, and explore, the professionalisation and professionalism of career development practice.
-It will use two main theoretical lenses to achieve this aim.
-The first lens is a trait view of professions (Millerson, 1964) which argues that professions have essential features that distinguish them from jobs.
+It uses two main theoretical lenses to achieve this aim.
+The first lens is a trait view of professions (Millerson, 1964), which argues that professions have essential features that distinguish them from jobs.
 The second lens is concerned with issues of societal power and esteem associated with the professional project (Larson, 1977) and the regulatory bargain (MacDonald, 1995).
 The concept of the ‘regulatory bargain’ is a key idea for professions.
 It is the view that professionalism is a bargain between the government and a profession, which gives the profession the legal authority to define the training required to be a professional, control entry to the profession, and specify standards of practice.
 In return for these rights, professions are responsible for the self-management and regulation of the profession.
 Such a regulatory bargain has the consequence of tacitly maintaining and promoting social hierarchy through the privileging of those within the profession.
-This relationship between professions and social hierarchy was originally described by Durkheim (1893/1984) and later explored by Perkin (1989).
+This relationship between professions and social hierarchy was originally described by Durkheim (1893/1984) and later was explored by Perkin (1989).

 In most countries, the career development sector has been unable to strike a regulatory bargain with government despite the advocacy and lobbying of professional bodies.
-The career development profession’s professionalisation project is still ongoing and continues to develop in response to shifting government policies concerned with employment, education and training.
-As Peck (2004) notes, in the UK, the career development profession has been consistently linked with key government policies, yet despite this apparent importance, it has yet to be rewarded with legally enshrined standardised entry requirements, the ability to regulate of practice, and many of the other traits of a recognised profession.
+The career development profession’s professionalisation project is still ongoing and continues to develop in response to shifting government policies concerned with employment, education, and training.
+As Peck (2004) noted, in the United Kingdom, the career development profession has been consistently linked with key government policies, yet despite this apparent importance, it has yet to be rewarded with legally enshrined standardised entry requirements, the ability to regulate practice, and many of the other traits of a recognised profession.

 Despite its failure to strike a regulatory bargain, in some cases the career development profession has achieved a partial social closure (Weber, 1949) by establishing some limited legal and political authority for the profession.
 This chapter explores the implications of this partial professionalisation for career development practitioners.
 It then goes on to show how, even without a formal regulatory bargain, career development professionals have shown resilience and creativity in enacting their professionalism (Stones, 2005).